suheylberat/Health-Services/README.md

 My goal with this project is to collect all the emergencies and medicines you are curious about.
 Then I want to visualise it, and through this visualisation I want to make different kinds of inferences, for example, learning about emergencies in certain months of the year.

 Thanks for reading this.
-If you have any advice, you can reach me by mail. suheylglnc1@gmail.com
+If you have any advice, you can reach me by mail suheylglnc1@gmail.com